31st December – Professionals ONLY – new contact arrangements – call 0300 303 0648 or email firstname.lastname@example.org

 Please be aware that the majority of grants are printed and posted from bulk printing and that grants can take up to 48 hours to be posted (more over a weekend) after the 4 weeks so please allow up to five days for delivery.

-Do not to commit to a completion deadline when putting properties on the market to sell without Probate being in place as probate delays may not be able to accommodate these until the backlog has cleared.
+Do not to commit to an exchange or completion deadline when putting properties on the market to sell without Probate being in place as long probate delays may not be able to accommodate these until the backlog has cleared.

 All cases were being processed in date order, a policy which has now been amended to leave those already facing longer probate delays worse off.
 Please note all registries are working to the same time scales and if need be, work is being shared to ensure that all Registries are issuing around the same date.